-4.1.4 Tenure
+4.1.3 Tenure

-Members of the IEEE-SA Standards Board may serve up to three consecutive one-year terms, except that chairs of standing committees or members of the Administrative Committee may be appointed to additional terms to provide experience and continuity.
+Members of the IEEE SA Standards Board may serve up to three consecutive one-year terms, except that chairs of standing committees or members of the Administrative Committee may be appointed to additional terms to provide experience and continuity.

-4.2 Standing committees of the IEEE-SA Standards Board
+4.2 Standing committees of the IEEE SA Standards Board

-All members of the standing committees of the IEEE-SA Standards Board shall be members of the IEEE Standards Association, and shall act in accordance with IEEE Standards policies and procedures, IEEE Policies including, but not limited to, Section 9.9 on Conflict of Interest, and the IEEE Code of Ethics.
+All members of the standing committees of the IEEE SA Standards Board shall be members of the IEEE Standards Association, and shall act in accordance with the IEEE Bylaws, IEEE Policies including, but not limited to, Section 9.9 on Conflict of Interest and the IEEE Code of Ethics, the IEEE Code of Conduct, the IEEE Standards Association Operations Manual, and applicable IEEE Standards policies and procedures.